 Blogs by home educators, past or present, still updated regularly:

 The World is their Classroom – Nicola is an Islamic home educator with five children in the UK.
-Her blog is about day to day life including some educational activities done with her children.
+Her blog is about day to day life including some educational activities which she does with her children.

 Mamma’s School – Sonia and her family in the UK began home educating after Easter 2016.
-Descriptions of their life and educational explorations with a seven-year-old girl and twin four-year-old boys.
+This blog has descriptions of their life and educational explorations with a seven-year-old girl and twin four-year-old boys.

 Our Muslim Homeschool – Gemma is a mother of three young children whom she home educates in the UK.
 Thoughtful writing, on topics such as literature, history, and Islamic studies.

 Along came Cherry – Cherry has two young daughters, and has recently started home educating.
 Her blog has craft ideas as well as home education posts.

 Beautiful Tribe – Adele has two young daughters, and has been home educating them in a relaxed way.
 Her blog is about family life, creativity, and home education.